 Dress Code

-For her: cocktail, midi, knee and tea length dresses are wonderful options; as are jumpsuits and separates such as skirts, tailored suits, jackets, slacks and button-downs.
+For her: Cocktail, midi, knee and tea length dresses are wonderful options; as are jumpsuits and separates such as skirts, tailored suits, jackets, slacks and button-downs.
 Heels, wedges, dressy flats are likewise well received!

-For him: suits and suit separates, jackets and ties, khakis, button ups are all perfect options.
+For him: Suits and suit separates, jackets and ties, khakis, button ups are all perfect options.
 Oxfords, wing tips, ties, and hats are also welcome.

 There is no need to adhere to a color palette or theme.
 Bright colors, bold prints, demure pastels, conservative, racy, muted, vivid…whatever makes you feel festive and confident is appropriate here!
 Dress to imbibe; dress to dance, dress to celebrate!

-We do kindly ask that guests avoid denim and sneakers (unless you’re planning to swap your dress shoes for Nikes on the dance Floor!).
+We do kindly ask that guests avoid denim and sneakers (unless you’re planning to swap your dress shoes for Nikes on the dance floor!).
 Tees and terry cloth are also discouraged unless for medical/sensory accommodations.

 And of course: solid white, ivory, cream, and eggshell are reserved for the bride.